 Discretionary grounds for refusal

-- is a persistent offender (paragraph 18B(b);
+- is a persistent offender: paragraph S-EC.2.5(b)(ii)

-In these cases, there is a presumption that an application will be refused because the wording of the rules is that a claim “should normally be refused”, but it does not have to be refused.
+In these cases, there is a presumption that an application will be refused because the wording of the rules is that a claim “will normally be refused”, but it does not have to be refused.